dbierer/php-class-notes/apache-nov-2017.md

   * Elliptic Curve Cryptography: https://en.m.wikipedia.org/wiki/Elliptic-curve_cryptography
     * Before a client and server can begin to exchange information protected by TLS, they must securely exchange or agree upon an encryption key and a cipher to use when encrypting data (see Cipher).
 Among the methods used for key exchange/agreement are: public and private keys generated with RSA (denoted TLS_RSA in the TLS handshake protocol), Diffie-Hellman (TLS_DH), ephemeral Diffie-Hellman (TLS_DHE), Elliptic Curve Diffie-Hellman (TLS_ECDH), ephemeral Elliptic Curve Diffie-Hellman (TLS_ECDHE), anonymous Diffie-Hellman (TLS_DH_anon),[1] pre-shared key (TLS_PSK)[29] and Secure Remote Password (TLS_SRP).[30]
     * The TLS_DH_anon and TLS_ECDH_anon key agreement methods do not authenticate the server or the user and hence are rarely used because those are vulnerable to Man-in-the-middle attack.
 Only TLS_DHE and TLS_ECDHE provide forward secrecy.

 * RE: Generating Certificates: see this tutorial: https://jamielinux.com/docs/openssl-certificate-authority/index.html

+* RE: Module 9 Web Arch == focus on High Availability and get rid of config stuff

 ## FEEDBACK